Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 1. Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?

    Clearly not, there are regions with much more incongruence between species than others, while some regions are composed of straight uniform lines of base type.
+This is probably due to functional constraints.

 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?

-   18s also looks very conseved, I say it has the slowest rate of molecular evolution.
+   18s also looks very conseved, I'd say it has the slowest rate of molecular evolution.
    28s looks very uniform in many regions, but it has more variability than 18s.
    16s has more overall variation between species, which suggests it is the gene with the highest evolutionary rates.